MarcoCrepaldi-iit/mOISC-dRISC/README.md

 you first set up your hardware (*Hardware Setup...* button).
 Then click on <strong> Auto Detect </strong>.
 The system will detect the connected boards and will ask to overwrite the existing configuration.
 Click on *Yes*.
 Add the generated programmer binary file in a subfolder `output_files` to the device and not to the additional memory in the same scan chain.
 You should see a device starting with `10CL025`.
 You should be able to reproduce the following screenshot.

-*Note: the synthesis depends on the phyisical I/O pin placement.*
+*Note: synthesis depends on the phyisical I/O pin placement.*

 ![Quartus Project Programming](./pics/programming.png)